mike-weiner/csv-report-generator/README.md

 1. Click the "Close Program" button to close the GUI and exit the Python script.

 ## Image Assets
-Below is a screenshot of that this script's GUI looks like before opening a CSV to read data from.
+Below is a screenshot of what this script's GUI looks like when selecting columns of data to be included in the new CSV file.
 <p align="center">
   <img width="343" height="748" src="/screenshot.png">
 </p>